Secret-Society-Braid/imas-cord-hub-backend/doc/CONTRIBUTING.md

   - Please point directly to the `Secret-Society-Braid:main` branch.

 ## Code of Conduct

+Below are just standard rules.
+Please do not hesitate to contact us if you have any questions.

 - Be respectful: Treat others with respect and kindness.
 Do not engage in discriminatory or harassing behavior.